 Use the IP > General > Routing Interface (Add Address) page to configure an IPv4 address for the switch.
 An IPv4 address is obtained via DHCP by default for VLAN 1.
 To configure a static address, you need to change the switch's default settings to values that are compatible with your network.
-You may also need to a establish a default gateway between the switch and management stations that exist on another network segment (if no routing protocols are enabled).
+You may also need to a establish a default gateway between the switch and management stations that exist on another network segment.
+To configure this device as the default gateway, use the IP > Routing > Static Routes (Add) page, set the destination address to the required interface, and the next hop to null address 0.0.0.